 I was quite excited about Iberia Business Class.
 A Spanish airline means cava and great food right? and a bit of style?
 Well, I got a mix of that – but also some rather questionable service.
-Anyway, I won’t ruin the story!
-Let’s start at the beginning which is almost always for me Heathrow.
+Anyway, I won’t ruin the story.

 Iberia Business Class Review: British Airways Lounge at Heathrow Terminal 5